 A Tucson woman has filed a $2 million claim against the police department, saying officers used excessive force when they shot and killed her BB gun-wielding son in May.

-The claim, filed on behalf of Angelica Zimmerman, said Tucson police officers Francisco Magos and Timothy Anderson were negligent and used excessive physical force when they shot and killed Joseph Zimmerman on May 26.
+The claim, filed on behalf of Angelina Zimmerman, said Tucson police officers Francisco Magos and Timothy Anderson were negligent and used excessive physical force when they shot and killed Joseph Zimmerman on May 26.

 Zimmerman went for a walk on the night in question, ending up in the South Lawn Cemetery, located at 5401 S. Park Ave., after which officers “opened fire on Mr. Zimmerman, causing his death,” according to the claim.